Theme: Charting New Territory

-EarthCube welcomes project participants, new PIs, early career researchers and scientists, and all other interested parties to the 2020 EarthCube Annual Meeting to be held on June 2-4, 2020 in San Diego, CA (La Jolla) at the Scripps Seaside Forum.
+EarthCube welcomes project participants, new PIs, early career researchers and scientists, and all other interested parties to the 2020 EarthCube Annual (Virtual) Meeting.

 Since the first Annual Meeting (formerly known as the EarthCube All Hands Meeting) in 2014, the event has been a critical opportunity to make connections, communicate advances, and help plan the future of EarthCube.

-EarthCube welcomes project participants, new PIs, early career researchers and scientists, and all other interested parties to submit abstracts for oral & poster presentations and working sessions.
+EarthCube welcomes project participants, new PIs, early career researchers and scientists, and all other interested parties to submit abstracts for oral & poster presentations, notebooks and working sessions.
 SUBMIT HERE

 The 2020 EarthCube Annual Meeting welcomes abstracts for oral presentations.Topics may include: Science Outcomes, Community Engagement, Technology Integration, and EarthCube Project Sustainability.

 As with many scientific meetings and conferences, the poster sessions will be the key communication platform.
 Posters will be grouped thematically, and will be presented on either Tuesday or Wednesday afternoon.
 The date/time of your presentation and the size of the poster display will be communicated to presenters upon acceptance.
 Poster presenters will have an opportunity to give a lightning talk during the Annual Meeting.
 The Organizing Committee members will accept only a single poster per presenter.
 Individuals may be a co-author on multiple posters.